Hamburger

 Interest deduction limitations

 In addition to any transfer pricing adjustments that may be applicable, SA has interest deduction limitation provisions, which may apply to loan funding obtained from a controlling foreign company not subject to tax in SA.
-From April 1, 2023, the interest deduction will be limited to 30 percent of a corporate's adjusted taxable income, which is in line with the OECD's recommendation.
+The interest deduction will be limited to 30 percent of a corporate's adjusted taxable income, which is in line with the OECD's recommendation.

 Interest deduction limitation rules also apply to certain reorganization transactions.